 Speaking of Benihana, if you've never been to a hibachi-style restaurant, you've got to try this place.
 There's nothing like sitting by the grill, sipping a few cocktail and cheering on the chef who cooks your meal while also entertaining you.

 Take time to immerse yourself in Elvis lore.
-Start with a tour of "Graceland Presents ELVIS: The Exhibition."
-It features a display of hundreds of artifacts from the Presley family's treasured Graceland Archives along with a Graceland-produced video of The King in concert.
-Then go rub the famous statue of Elvis by sculptor Carl Romanelli near the lobby.
-Finally, indulge in The Elvis Sandwich -- a battered and fried peanut butter, jelly and banana sandwich -- in Sid's Café.
+Rub the famous statue of Elvis by sculptor Carl Romanelli near the lobby.
+Indulge in The Elvis Sandwich -- a battered and fried peanut butter, jelly and banana sandwich -- in Sid's Café.